haggj/masters-thesis/draft/draft.md

     Collects descriptions of existing work that is related to your work.
 Related, in this sense, means aims to solve the same problem or uses the same approach to solve a different problem.
 This chapter typically reads like a structured list.
 Each list item summarizes a piece of work (typically a research paper) briefly and explains the relation to your work.
 This last part is absolutely crucial: the reader should not have to figure out the relation himself.
 Is your piece better from some perspective?
 More generalizable?
 More performant?
 Simpler?
 It is ok if it is not, but I want you to tell me.

+**Assumption:**
+We have an established public key environment by the following means:
+1. Each user is equipped with a public key pair and its identity.
+Thus, the user has access to its public key and its private key (e.g. via smartcard).
+2. The trusted Revolori server can map the user identity to its public key.
+This ensures, that the Revolori can issue certificates (signed data structures attesting that this identity has access to the private key belonging to this public key).

+Goal S2. can be satisfied by signing the created access log.
+Upon decryption, each user should verify if the log was encrypted by the monitor

 **Easy solution:**
 Each entity has a public-key pair.
 Each data log is encrypted with the public key, s.t. only data owner can decrypt (resolves goal 1).
 Goal 2 can be solved by encrypting signed data.
 After each decryption this signed data need to be verified.